 Winter is a great time to teach tricks, as you don’t need good footing or warm weather or an indoor space.
 I taught Frankie to nicker while I fed him his breakfast each day, adding only 30 seconds of time – and WAY more enjoyment – to my morning chores.

-My challenge to you this January, is to teach your horse a trick!
+My challenge to you is to teach your horse a trick!